grannycart/by-sound-alone_source/dc-manuscript/3_Chapter.md

 As she moved towards the back of the shop, the crates tended to be laid on their side and opened.
 Many of the crates had dozens of hooks nailed into them and smaller tools and parts for sale hung from the hooks.

-The shopkeeper somehow managed to show very little interest in the few customers poking around in the crates, and yet never stopped watching them.
+The shopkeeper somehow managed to show little interest in the few customers poking around in the crates, and yet never stopped watching them.

 Percy had a perennial list of hardware she needed for the _Prospect_.
 It was one of those lists that only ever seemed to grow, and rarely got things crossed off it.
 She almost immediately found a box with a range of sizes of screw-tightened clamps that were being sold as a single unit.
 Clamps were not currently on her hardware list, so she regretfully would not get to cross anything off.
 On the other hand, she would already have the clamps aboard the _Prospect_ when they needed them, rather than going onto the to list and waiting to be purchased on at the next stop.